Multi-Project Setup Guide

 # Morning: Frontend team work

-# Spec created in: specs/web-app/spec-004-dark-mode.md
+# Spec synced to: specs/web-app/spec-004-dark-mode.md

 # Afternoon: Mobile team work

-# Spec created in: specs/mobile-app/spec-001-biometric-auth.md
+# Spec synced to: specs/mobile-app/spec-001-biometric-auth.md

 Workflow 2: Platform Engineering